 Sponsored by the Office of the Vice Dean for Faculty.
 Dean of the Medical Faculty, Paul B. Rothman, M.D., and�Janice Clements, Ph.D., Vice Dean for Faculty, and Multiple Instructors will be presenting.

 Paul B. Rothman, M.D., Dean of the Medical Faculty and CEO, Johns Hopkins Medicine, invited all the new and interested faculty to attend the 14th Annual New Faculty Welcome and Orientation on Tuesday October 1, 2013 from 8:30 am – 4:00pm in the Tilghman Auditorium.

 In response to your suggestions, this year’s program featured practical, need-to-know information delivered by our leaders and experts in an engaging format that benefit both senior and new full - and part-time faculty members.

-*As part of the orientation program, a photographer will be on site at the next oreintation to take portrait quality photos.
-Professional attire for the photo.
-Gentlemen will be required to wear coats and ties; white coast are ok for both men and women.The individual photos will be used throughout the institution for internal and external communications (e.g., announcements, directories, etc.).
-A copy of the final image will be provided to each new faculty member.
+*As part of the orientation program, a photographer was at the next orientation to take portrait quality photos.
+Professional attire was requried for the photo.
+Gentlemen were required to wear coats and ties; white coast were ok for both men and women.The individual photos will be used throughout the institution for internal and external communications (e.g., announcements, directories, etc.).
+A copy of the final image was provided to each new faculty member.